azanli/conflict-bot/README.md

 Create a Personal Access Token: Generate a personal access token with the necessary permissions to enable Conflict-Bot to interact with your repository.

+Save the access token in your Actions Repository Secrets under the name `CONFLICT_BOT_ACCESS_TOKEN`.

 Add the Action to Your Repository: Create a new workflow file (.yml) in the .github/workflows directory of your repository and add the configuration for Conflict-Bot.

 ##### Here is a basic setup for your GitHub Action workflow: